avkcode/container-tools/README.rst

 Contributing
 ------------

-Contributions are welcome!
+Contributions are welcome.
 Please submit issues or pull requests for:

 - New distro support
 - Additional package recipes